Logo for Piano Play It

 Playing Different Musical Phrasings on Each Hand

 The next piano exercise is for more advanced piano students.
-Once you're able connect betwen two piano keys in four ways try to challenge yourself by playing different accent marks on each hand.
+Once you're able to connect between two piano keys in four ways, try to challenge yourself by playing different accent marks on each hand.

-Place your hand just like you did in the previous exercise when you played with both hand in a parallel movement.
+Place your hand just like you did in the previous exercise when you played with both hands in a parallel movement.

 Play legato with the right hand and staccato with the left hand as you ascend and descend.